HenrikBengtsson/RNativeAPI/README.md

 Value:

-     (SEXP) Gets the value of attribute ‘name’.
+     getAttrib() returns (SEXP) the value of attribute ‘name’.

-     (SEXP) A copy of R object ‘SEXP_vec’ with attribute ‘name’ set.
+     setAttrib() returns (SEXP) a copy of R object ‘vec’ with attribute ‘name’ set.

 C API: